Do you want to increase pageviews and reduce bounce rate in WordPress?

 What is Bounce Rate?

-Bounce rate is the percentage of visitors who land on your site and leave without continuing to a second page.
+Bounce rate is the percentage of visitors who land on your site and leave without continuing to a second page or without triggering any other event that GA4 tracks.
 A high bounce rate means that you couldn’t convince a visitor to stay on your page and take action.